 After putting together this video, David sent it over to the "people in charge" and they loved the video and the boys and locked them in to perform that night.

 David Foster's Boy Band

 A trailer to my award winning short film, Confession.
 Set during the second world war, Confession follows a German soldier who, after the lose of his son, tries to help a Jew escape into safety.

-Shot in just 4-days, the film went on the win the prestigious National Board of Review award as well as audience choice award at NY Newfilmmakers and was selected to screen at various short film festivals in Europe.
+Shot in just 4-days, the film went on the win the prestigious National Board of Review award, the audience choice award at the NY NewFilmmakers festival and was selected to screen at various short film festivals in Europe.